Acupuncture Treatment Expands Across the U.S. to Tackle Opioid Crisis

 Safe Ways to Treat Opioid Addiction

 Failing to get help for opioid addiction increases your risk for a deadly overdose due to the way these drugs alter brain function.
 Opioids flood the brain with dopamine — a brain chemical associated with feelings of pleasure and reward.
 Those who become physically dependent on opioids are driven to keep using these drugs despite negative consequences, and face a higher risk for an unintentional overdose.

 Opioid addiction can be dangerous to treat on your own cold turkey or with an at-home detox kit, since opioid withdrawal symptoms can be severe enough to cause relapse.
 Many opioid users who try quitting on their own will often resume drug use just to avoid withdrawal symptoms like nausea, vomiting, insomnia, and bone pain.
 But getting help at a drug detox center can help you overcome these symptoms with minimal or no discomfort.

 Opioid detox treatments often involve the use of medications that relieve all opioid withdrawal symptoms so you experience a safer, more comfortable recovery.
 Look for a drug detox center that offers a medical detox or medication-assisted treatment for opioid addiction, since these treatments can help you overcome opioid dependence and lower your risk for relapse and an overdose.

-If you need help fighting opioid addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you need help fighting opioid addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring drug abuse counselors will discuss your treatment options, and help you find the nearest drug detox center ready to help you achieve sobriety.